tfang54321/angular-pro-sidebar_2/README.md

 # Angular Pro Sidebar

-A responsive sidebar template with dropdown menu built with angular 7 and bootstrap 4
+env: this project is built by node js 9 and angular/cli 7.1.0 A responsive sidebar template with dropdown menu built with angular 7 and bootstrap 4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.